-JOSEBA OSA, NICLAS BJÖRSELL, (Senior Member, IEEE), IÑAKI VAL, (Senior Member, IEEE), MIKEL MENDICUTE, (Senior Member, IEEE)
+JOSEBA OSA 1, NICLAS BJÖRSELL 2 (Senior Member, IEEE), IÑAKI VAL 3 (Senior Member, IEEE), AND MIKEL MENDICUTE 1 (Senior Member, IEEE)

-Electronics and Computer Science Department, Mondragon Unibertsitatea, 20500 Mondragon, Spain

-Department of Electrical Engineering, Mathematics and Science, Högskolan i Gävle, 80176 Gävle, Sweden
+1Electronics and Computer Science Department, Mondragon Unibertsitatea, 20500 Mondragon, Spain 2Department of Electrical Engineering, Mathematics and Science, Högskolan i Gävle, 80176 Gävle, Sweden 3MaxLinear Incorporated, Carlsbad, CA 92008 USA

-MaxLinear Incorporated, Carlsbad, United States

-Corresponding author: Joseba Osa (e-mail: josa@mondragon.edu).
+$CORRESPONDING\ AUTHOR:\ JOSEBA\ OSA\ (e-mail:\ josa@mondragon.edu).$

-This work has been supported by the Dept. of Education of the Basque Government through its Research Group Program under the grant No. IT1451-22 and by the Dept. of Economic Development, Sustainability and Environment of the Basque Government through projects AUTOTRUS (ref KK-2023/00019) and EKOHEGAZII (ref.
-KK-2023/00051), as well as the mmWI4.0 project funded by the Gipuzkoa Provincial Council through the "Red Guipuzcoana de Ciencia, Tecnología e Innovación" programme.
+This work was supported in part by the Department of Education of the Basque Government through its Research Group Program under Grant IT1451-22, in part by the Department of Economic Development, Sustainability and Environment of the Basque Government through projects AUTOTRUS References KK-2023/00019 and EKOHEGAZII KK-2023/00051, and in part by the mmWI4.0 project funded by the Gipuzkoa Provincial Council through the "Red Guipuzcoana de Ciencia, Tecnologíe Innovación" programme.

 ABSTRACT Communications in the mmWave spectrum are gaining relevance in the last years as they are a promising candidate to cope with the increasing demand of throughput and latency in different use cases.
-Nowadays several efforts have been carried out to characterize the propagation medium of these signals with the aim of designing their corresponding communication protocols accordingly, and a wide variety of both outdoor/indoor locations have already been studied.
-However, very few works endorse industrial scenarios, which are particularly demanding due to their stringent requirements in terms of reliability, determinism and latency.
+Nowadays, several efforts have been carried out to characterize the propagation medium of these signals with the aim of designing their corresponding communication protocols accordingly, and a wide variety of both outdoor/indoor locations have already been studied.
+However, very few works endorse industrial scenarios, which are particularly demanding due to their stringent requirements in terms of reliability, determinism, and latency.
 This work aims to provide an insight of the propagation of 60 GHz mmWave signals in a typical industrial workshop in order to explore the particularities of this kind of scenario.
 In order to achieve this, an extensive measurement campaign has been carried out in this environment and a stochastic channel model has been proposed and validated.

-INDEX TERMS Industrial communication, millimeter wave measurements, millimeter wave propagation
+INDEX TERMS Industrial communication, millimeter wave measurements, millimeter wave propagation.